YoussefWaelMohamedLotfy/AI-IDE-Avalonia/README.md

 # AI IDE Avalonia

-A cross-platform AI-powered IDE prototype built with [Avalonia UI](https://avaloniaui.net/) and [Dock](https://github.com/wieslawsoltes/Dock), featuring a dockable workspace, a project file-tree explorer, and an AI chat assistant that can interact with the project tree via tool calls.
+A cross-platform AI-powered IDE prototype built with [Avalonia UI](https://avaloniaui.net/) and [Dock](https://github.com/wieslawsoltes/Dock), featuring a dockable workspace, a project file-tree explorer, a Ribbon toolbar, full RTL/multi-language localization, and an AI chat assistant that can interact with the project tree via tool calls.

 ---

 ## Features

 - **Dockable Layout** — Resizable, draggable tool windows and document tabs powered by the Dock framework.
-- **Project File-Tree Explorer** — A filterable, hierarchical tree view of project files and folders with real-time search highlighting.
+- **Project File-Tree Explorer** — A filterable, hierarchical tree view of project files and folders with real-time search highlighting, lazy on-demand expansion, and a right-click context menu.
-- **AI Chat Assistant** — Per-document chat panel that streams responses from a locally running [Ollama](https://ollama.com/) model (`granite4`).
+- **AI Chat Panel** — Dedicated tool panel ("AI Chat") that streams responses from a locally running [Ollama](https://ollama.com/) model or [GitHub Copilot](https://github.com/features/copilot).
+Switch providers and models at any time via in-panel dropdowns.
+  - **Ollama** — Connects to a local Ollama instance; available models are fetched dynamically on startup.
+  - **GitHub Copilot** — Connects via the [GitHub Copilot SDK](https://github.com/github/copilot-sdk-dotnet); available models are fetched dynamically via `ListModelsAsync()` on startup.
+  - Both provider model lists are pre-loaded in parallel at IDE startup and cached — switching providers is instant with no UI freeze.
-- **AI Tool Use** — The AI can call built-in tools to search, add, and delete nodes in the project tree.
+- **AI Tool Use** — The AI can call built-in tools to search, add, delete, and write to nodes in the project tree.
+- **Ribbon Toolbar** — A full Ribbon UI (`IdeRibbonFactory`) with tabs for Home, Edit, and View actions.
+Labels update live on language switch.
+- **Internationalization** — Full RTL/LTR multi-language support via `LocalizationService` backed by `.resx` resource files.
+Supported languages: **English**, **Arabic** (RTL), **German**, **French**, **Spanish**, **Polish**.
 - **Fluent Theme** — Adapts to the system light/dark preference via Avalonia's `FluentTheme`.
 - **Compiled Bindings** — All AXAML bindings are compiled at build time for type safety and performance.